 MUSIC IN THE THERESIENSTADT CONCENTRATION CAMP eLEARNING

-On the JCOM's free eLearning platform, pupils, students and other interested parties can gain an insight into the cultural life of the Theresienstadt concentration camp.
-The focus is on a special recording of Viktor Ullmann's last work, The Tale of Love and Death of Cornet Christoph Rilke, with Sabin Tambrea as narrator.
-The platform is designed so that it can be dealt with in a double lesson (90 minutes).
+On JCOM's free eLearning platform, pupils, students, and other interested parties gain insight into the cultural life of the Theresienstadt concentration camp.
+The focus is on a special recording of Viktor Ullmann's last work, "The Lay of Love and Death of the Cornet Christoph Rilke," narrated by Sabin Tambrea.
+The platform is designed to be completed in a double lesson (90 minutes).

 INFORMATION MATERIAL FOR TEACHERS